mfeemster/keysharp/README.md

 	+ `A_WorkAreaWidth` returns the width of the working area of the primary screen.
 * `Log(number, base := 10)` is by default base 10, but it can accept a double as the second parameter to specify a custom base.
 * In `SetTimer()`:
-	+ The callback is passed the function object as the first argument, and the date/time the timer was triggered as a YYYYMMDDHH24MISS string for the second argument.
+	+ In the callback function, `A_EventInfo` is set to the function object used to create the timer.
 	+ This allows the handler to alter the timer by passing the function object back to another call to `SetTimer()`.
 	+ Timers are not disabled when the program menu is shown.
 * A new timer function `EnabledTimerCount()` which returns the number of currently enabled timers in existence.